Heywood’s Provision Company, Atlanta, GA

 Patrick – Finally, your approach to cuisine is very thoughtful start to FINISH.
 You are one of the original fellows in the club world who has gained HACCP certification, a sanitation standard certainly to be the industry wide in the near future.
 Tell us what you can about how it has changed your operational approach and overall knowledge of food safety.

-AI was recently HACCP certified, being proactive to handling practices with my guest’s health in mind.
+A – I was recently HACCP certified, being proactive to handling practices with my guest’s health in mind.
 A practice originally limited to the manufacturing segment now moving toward a government imposed requirement at individual operation levels.
 This requirement will cause a big shift in the way we conduct and report our work.

 What is HAACP?
 HAACP is an acronymic for Hazard Analysis and Critical Control Points, a system designed by the Pillsbury Company during early NASA missions assuring that the food being packaged was safe for consumption in space.
 Pillsbury designed a monitoring system that did multiple things including identified potential Hazards in foods and placed controls eliminating or greatly reducing safety in food.